blogc/blogc/README.md

 The templates can use conditional statements: ``{% if variable %}`` and ``{% endif %}``.
 They check if a variable is defined or not.
 As variables are not available outside of blocks, these conditional statements can't be defined outside of blocks.

+Variables are not available in ``multiple_sources_once`` blocks, because it is not possible to guess which source file to get the variables from.

 As the compiler is output-agnostic, Atom feeds and sitemaps should be generated using templates as well.

 The content defined in source files must be written as pre-formatted text.
 Make sure to enclose the content with ``<pre>`` and ``</pre>`` tags in your templates.